 Co-Host Daytime SportsCenter / Host, ESPN Sports Saturday on ABC

-- Hannah Storm – a trailblazing and award-winning sportscaster and newscaster for the last 25 years – joined ESPN in 2008 as co-host of the new, live weekday edition of SportsCenter.
+Hannah Storm – an award-winning journalist, producer and director, a pioneer in the field of sports broadcasting for women, an advocate for children’s issues, and a published author – joined ESPN in 2008 as co-host of the live weekday edition of SportsCenter.